Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 Here are some helpful rules that you should follow when trading silver futures so you can limit risk and maximize return:

-Have a system for managing leverage-related risks: Silver futures contracts are leveraged instruments.
+Silver futures contracts are leveraged instruments.
 Therefore, there’s always the risk of losing more money than the actual worth of the futures position.
 To mitigate this risk, watch the volatility of Silver prices carefully.
 You can also use spreads to offset losses on one trade with gains in another trade.
 This involves buying a silver contract at one strike price and selling another contract at another strike price.

 If you are trading Silver futures, especially as a short-term trader, you’re probably not concerned about the delivery mechanism.
 You can simply close your long or short futures position in time before the contract expires and rake in the benefits or losses through a cash settlement.
 However, if you are planning to hold your position until the expiry of the futures contract, then you’re looking at either receiving or delivering (depending on if you’re the buyer or seller) a 5,000-oz COMEX Silver warrant for a full size silver contract.

 This warrant entitles you or the counterparty of the transaction to the ownership of equivalent Silver bars in your designated depository.
 In the case of the micro (1,000 ounce) contracts, you will either receive or deposit an Accumulated Certificate of Exchange (ACE), which represents 20% ownership of a standard full-size Silver warrant.
 You may then accumulate five ACE’s to get a 5,000-ounce COMEX Silver warrant.